Children, Young People and Culture

-This third iteration of the strategy builds on the strengths and achievements to date and extends the age range to include young people up to the age of 25 years.
+The third iteration of the strategy builds on the strengths and achievements to date and extends the age range to include young people up to the age of 25 years.
 This reflects an increased emphasis on supporting young people into training and employment as pledged in Birmingham’s Youth Promise guarantee.

-A Creative Future III considers young people’s cultural needs with respect to universal provision - accessible to all; targeted activity - providing opportunities for those with additional needs and specialist provision to support young people with identified talent
+A Creative Future considers young people’s cultural needs with respect to universal provision - accessible to all; targeted activity - providing opportunities for those with additional needs and specialist provision to support young people with identified talent*

 The strategy continues to promote the four key roles that children and young people should have the opportunity to experience, they are defined as follows:

-As an audience member a young person should have the opportunity to experience a range of high quality work, experience the work of their peers, develop critical skills and vocabulary and make informed choices
+- As an audience member a young person should have the opportunity to experience a range of high quality work, experience the work of their peers, develop critical skills and vocabulary and make informed choices

-As a participant a young person should have the opportunity to work with skilled practitioners, take part with others and improve their cultural skills
+- As a participant a young person should have the opportunity to work with skilled practitioners, take part with others and improve their cultural skills

-As a leader a young person should have the opportunity to organise, produce and manage their own work and the work of others.
+- As a leader a young person should have the opportunity to organise, produce and manage their own work and the work of others

-Other Young People's Creative Incentives:Arts Awards
+Other Young People's Creative Incentives:2016: The Year of Arts & Young People Arts Awards